-Since intermittent fasting aims to deplete carbohydrate stores to burn stored fat for energy, you lose water in the process.
+Since intermittent fasting aims to deplete carbohydrate stores to burn stored fat for energy, you lose water.

-Since the body stores carbohydrates in the form of glycogen in liver, kidney, and muscle cells.
-Each gram of glycogen binds 3-4 grams of water, which is flushed out during fasting.
+Since the body stores carbohydrates in the form of glycogen in the liver, kidney, and muscle cells, each gram of glycogen binds 3-4 grams of water, which is flushed out during fasting.

 Therefore, those who do not drink appropriately will experience symptoms of the so-called keto flu, such as headaches and dizziness, during intermittent fasting.

-These physical symptoms are mostly due to the lack of electrolytes – primarily sodium – flushed out along with the water.
+These physical symptoms are mainly due to the lack of electrolytes – primarily sodium – flushed out with water.

 Hence, eating more salt helps with 90% of all physical side effects of intermittent fasting.

 In this regard, Pink Himalayan Salt is the healthier choice.
-It can return to the body not only sodium but also a considerable range of other minerals and trace elements at once.
+It can return to the body sodium and a considerable range of other minerals and trace elements at once.

-When you start on a ketogenic diet, the body loses more water than before.
+When you start a ketogenic diet, the body loses more water, which may cause side effects.
 Since both methods target the same metabolic process, this is due to the same effect as during intermittent fasting.

 Before the human body goes into ketosis and uses fat as its primary energy source, it breaks down carbohydrate stores, flushing out water and electrolytes.